vishnukoyyada/python/README.md

 //
-This is python course  written by my frnds and me for future purposes.
+This is python course  written by my frnds  Mostly contributed by mr S.ruthwik(above 90%) and remaining by us.
 //